zipwith/funlangs/README.md

   - `bst.lhs`: A literate version of the binary search tree example from the lecture.

+  - `Pic.lhs`: A library for drawing text "pictures".

+  - `TreeEdit.lhs`: An interactive tree editor.

 * Week 2

   - `group.lhs`: Some examples demonstrating the use of